Spawn-AI/spawn-js/README.md

 ### Usage of IA services

-Selas-js have all the needed methods for running jobs on the Selas platform.
+spawn-js have all the needed methods for running jobs on the spawn platform.

-To know how many workers are active on the Selas platform, you can use the getCountActiveWorker method.
+To know how many workers are active on the spawn platform, you can use the getCountActiveWorker method.
 It will return the number of workers for each service.
 ```js
 let workers = await client.getCountActiveWorker();
 ```

 #### Fetching informations about what you can do

-To know what services are available to this application user on the Selas platform, you can use the getServiceList method.
+To know what services are available to this application user on the spawn platform, you can use the getServiceList method.
 It will return a list of services.
 ```js
 let services = await client.getServiceList();
 ```
-To know what add-ons are available to this application user on the Selas platform, you can use the getAddonList method.
+To know what add-ons are available to this application user on the spawn platform, you can use the getAddonList method.
 It will return a list of add-ons.
 ```js
 let services = client.getAddonList();
 ```

-Credits are necessary to run jobs on the Selas platform.
-To know how many credits are available to this application user on the Selas platform, you can use the getAppUserCredits method.
+Credits are necessary to run jobs on the spawn platform.
+To know how many credits are available to this application user on the spawn platform, you can use the getAppUserCredits method.
 It will return the number of credits.
 ```js
 let credits = await client.getAppUserCredits();
 ```